 The Directors Guild of Canada is a national organization representing over 7,000 members coast to coast in the areas of Direction, Production, Accounting and Editing.
 In Manitoba, the DGC currently represents crewmembers in the Production Office, Locations, Directors, Assistant Directors and Sound and Picture Editors.

 The first job in film for many people is as a Production Assistant.
-On an average production, there are several Production Assistants (or PAs), whose duties include everything from crowd control, security, locations maintenance, public relations and traffic control.
+On an average production, there are several Production Assistants (or PAs), whose duties include everything from crowd control, location maintenance, public relations, and administrative duties.

 What you should know about working in DGC Manitoba categories: